diz-vara/CarND-Traffic-Sign-Classifier-Project/P2_writeup.md

 for all 92 types, I got only accuracy of 0.96.

-     Several methods were proposed as a solution to this problem, including ECOC (error-correction output codes [6], wich received direct application to the traffic signs in [7]).
+     Several methods were proposed as a solution to this problem, including ECOC (error-correction output codes [6], which received direct application to the traffic signs in [7]).
 I do not thing this problem ceased to exist with successful classification of ImageNet into 1000 classes.
 May be, you can just skip it - if you have millions of points of data (and right answer can be anywhere in top-5 predictions).
 I think that the most interesting direction is the combination of neural networks and trees (or forests) [8][9].